Follow TV Tropes

 The criteria for Unintentionally Unsympathetic says:

 "When a character's supposed insecurities or embarrassing quirks are supposed to inspire sympathy, but fail to impress the audience because they're mishandled or plain written badly.
 It can be made even worse if they have to learn a lesson.
 Without being at least somewhat invested in the characters, the audience might have passed the point of caring when the character finally comes around."

 This is the basic criteria of the trope.
 There is more after but I am not sure what was present from the start and what was edited in afterwords to expand the definition.
-This trope has is becoming more popular, with the page starting to be split-off into sub pages and such.
+This trope is becoming more popular, with the page starting to be split-off into sub pages and such.
 And like all popular YMMV tropes this is causing an influx of bad examples that are probably just one-sided complaining, shoehorning, and bashing which is not in the spirit of this wiki.
-You can see this is causing issues just by looking at the discussion thread.
+You can see this is causing issues just by looking at the pages discussion thread.
 I felt that the trope needed a dedicated cleanup thread.
-This way edits can be done without causing an edit war and getting people banned.
+This way edits can be done without causing edit wars and getting people banned.